martbetz/martbetz.github.io/terms-and-conditions.md

 <ul>
 <li>
 (as per the <a href="#privacy">Privacy Policy</a>)
-this website does make use of <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> to serve an enhanced experience; however, it is not a critical component of the website’s core operation (browser settings permitting, Javascript may be disabled at the visitor's sole discretion)
+this website does make use of <a href="https://developer.mozilla.org/en-US/docs/Web/javascript">JavaScript</a> to serve an enhanced experience; however, it is not a critical component of the website’s core operation and may subsequently be disabled (browser settings permitting) at the visitor’s sole discretion
 </li>
 </ul>